About Acute Rheumatic Fever and Rheumatic Heart Disease

 ARF can occur after streptococcal (strep) infection, which may affect the throat or skin.
 The immune system is confused by the strep germ and produces antibodies which attack tissues in the heart, joints, brain and rarely the skin.

-RHD is damage to the heart valves caused by acute rheumatic fever.
+RHD is damage to the heart valves caused by ARF.

 Recurrences of ARF may cause further valve damage, leading to worsening RHD.
 Prevention of recurrences of ARF is therefore of great importance.